Tips and guidelines to create an efficient workforce and keep your business functioning at a high level. (ISO 90001, ISO13485, FDA510K)

-- Always keep appropriate records of trainings:
+- Always keep appropriate records of training:

-In the eye of ISO and FDA without written evidence, a training is as good as it never happened.
+In the eye of ISO and FDA without written evidence, training is as good as it never happened.

 If you effectively concentrate on providing these essential steps before sending employees to training, you enhance the probability that training will make a difference in your workplace.
 And, isn't that the goal of training?